How to register for courses

 - a list of McGill courses you think might be appropriate;

 Each course has a credit weight associated with it.
-The normal load for a full-time student in Arts is five (5) courses or 15 credits per term.
+The normal course load for a full-time student in Arts is five (5) courses or 15 credits per term.
 The number of credits you take in a term should be determined by your own situation.
 If you have commitments outside the University, you might consider reducing your load to 12 credits per term (this is normally the minimum for those studying on a student visa).

-Course selection should be done with your departmental academic adviser.
-The courses you take should also be chosen with your personal situation in mind.
 If this is the first time you are studying in English, you might want to mix program courses, electives and an English as a Second Language (ESL) course.
 If you have studied in English before, but feel that your writing could be improved, you might want to consider taking English for Academic Purposes.
 Click here for more information.